hapijs/podium/API.md

 ## `Podium.validate(events)`

-Takes the specified events and validates that the declaration is correct.
-Events can be declared in any of the formats supported by the `registerEvent` method.
-When the declaration is valid an array of valid events is returned, otherwise a validation error is thrown.
+Validates that events are declared in the correct format.
+Events can be declared in any of the formats supported by the [`podium.registerEvent()`](#podiumregistereventevents) method.
+When the declaration is valid, the array of events returned can be passed to the [`podium.registerEvent()`](#podiumregistereventevents) method with validations disabled, otherwise a validation error is thrown.